IrhamMaulani/SistemInformasi-pergudangan/README.md

 # SistemInformasi-pergudangan
-BREAD for Goods system use PHP from Scratch and Jquery Ajax
+BREAD for Goods Supply system using PHP from Scratch and Jquery Ajax